-No vacation is complete without every member of the family being there – including your pet.
+No vacation is complete without every member of the family taking part – including your pet.
 Air travel is becoming more convenient for pet owners with more and more people bringing their furry friends with them wherever they go.
-The options and policies between airlines may differ so it’s important to be aware of the specific guidelines for your chosen airline.
-Let’s take a deeper look into the pet travel policies of Frontier Airlines.
+Though taking your pet is allowed, the options and policies between airlines may differ, so it’s important to be aware of the specific guidelines for your chosen airline.
+So, let’s take a deeper look into the pet travel policies of Frontier Airlines.

 What Animals Are Permitted